Five Finger Motivation

 Five Finger Motivation Helps Us to Remember

 In this audio clip, Rinpoche shares a memorable description of the various types of motivation.
 He uses the five fingers of a human hand to measure different types of motivation.
 We can rely on physical and visual aids to begin our practice correctly.
 Here, we can understand a progression from the pinkie finger toward the thumb.
 In Tibetan tradition, people point the pinkie finger to disparage or indicate something is low.
-On the other side, they show a thumb to mean excellence.
+On the other side, as in many cultures, they show a thumb to mean excellence.

 Additionally, we should check to make sure our practice has a purpose.
 We sometimes might just do something because other people are doing it–and we just go along with the flow.
 That is what we call undetermined or neutral motivation.
 And we’re not really feeling selfish.
 But, often, we just don’t care.
 We are rather dull and not very inspired.
 What if our friends change their minds, or we decide to go get ice cream instead?
 If we practice with this kind of motivation we are unlikely to make much progress.
 Our ring finger represents this so-so attitude.